MOHITSAHU5649/DENTI/README.md

-Project Name: Flossophers
+Project Name: DENTITION

-Description: Flossophers is a web application designed to revolutionize dental care access and education.
+Description: DENTITION is a web application designed to revolutionize dental care access and education.
 It provides a user-friendly platform for patients to manage appointments, access educational resources, and connect with dentists virtually.

 Technologies: